[Updated: March 23, 2017. Originally Posted: October 2011.]

 - Attractions Close Early: Some attractions close early during the winter.

 Conclusion: The winter isn’t a bad option.
-I would probably pick it over traveling in the high season, but getting stuck in a 15°F cold streak really, well… sucks (although this is pretty uncommon).
+Just be sure to dress well and it helps a ton.
+Although getting stuck in a 15°F cold streak really, well… sucks (although this is pretty uncommon).

 Shoulder Season In Europe

-(Mid September – Late November & Easter – Mid June)
+September – Early November & Easter – Early June

 - Nice Weather: It isn’t hot but it also isn’t cold.
-A light jacket is all your should need.
-May is beautiful in Europe.
+A light jacket is all your should need as you get closer to summer but it can be chilly nearer to winter.
+May and September are beautiful in Europe.

 - Limited Tourists: The lines are a little longer than during the winter but you can still walk up to many attractions without waiting in line.